Studzienka Jankowicka: The hermit

 Before the Second World War, the hermit – Izydor Mirek, lived in Studzienka (precisely, in one of its grottos).
 In the public opinion, he was an extremely pious and kind man.
 He was tidying up there and leading the prayers during pilgrimages.
 He donated a bell from money he received from pilgrims.

 The war period and the Communist era did not encourage the cultivation of the sanctuary.
-Today the history of Studzienka Jankowicka and the place itself are fading from memory.
-More often we can meet there people looking for peace and quite than pilgrims.